nixadmin/authServer/README.md

 Steps to run solution:
 * Install .Net Core v.1.1.0 https://www.microsoft.com/net/core#macos
 * Clone https://github.com/yevheniiyankovyi/authServer
-* Switch to branch: demo
+* Switch to branch: demo and pull latest changes
 * Navigate to ~\authServer\IdentityServer\src
-* Change appsettings.json file we have emailed you
+* Substitute appsettings.json with one file we have emailed you
 * Execute in cmd: dotnet run

 * Open in web browser http://localhost:5000/.well-known/openid-configuration and you should be able to see discovery document